nuhorchak/RClean/instructions.md

 - Mean Center - mean center highlighted columns in the DF, where non-numeric data is ignored
 - Scale - scale highlight columns in the DF, where non-numeric data is ignored

+-NOTE: To highlight a column, click the variable name at the bottom of the data

 ## Rename Columns Tab

 Data imported is visually displayed.
 The following actions are available: